|

 - Germane (adjective): relevant; appropriate

-- Gestalt (noun): an integrated collection of phenomena that creates a unified concept
+- Gestalt (noun): an integrated collection of phenomena that creates a unified concept or theory that is greater than the sum of its individual parts

 - Maven (noun): someone who is experienced, knowledgeable; a self-styled expert